Back To Search Results

 Changes in Serotonin Transmission

 Central fatigue, a key symptom in patients with chronic fatigue syndrome, is hypothesized to be due to excess levels of serotonin and its metabolites in the central nervous system of these patients.[64]
-The excess serotonin leads to inhibition of the action potential generation and thus reduced motor activity and appears to be a leading contributor to the fatigue symptoms of these patients.[65][66]
+The excess serotonin leads to inhibition of the action potential generation and thus reduces motor activity and appears to be a leading contributor to the fatigue symptoms of these patients.[65][66]

 Hypocortisolism

 It is also theorized that there are low circulating cortisol levels in patients with chronic fatigue syndrome secondary to dysfunction in the hypothalamic-pituitary axis (HPA).
 Cortisol is the principal hormone of the HPA and leads to the cortisol awakening response (CAR).
-This response is deficient in patients with CFS, leading to the post-exertional malaise.[67]
+This response is deficient in patients with CFS, leading to post-exertional malaise.[67]

 Genetic Predisposition